beskyd/100-days-of-code/log.md

+### Day 15: January 16th, 2017

+*** Today's progress * : A lot of pythoning with databases.
+Sometimes it drives me mad.
+Had to overcome some diffuculties.
+Felt stuck and stayed late night.
+No JavaScript30 lessons because of that.

 ### Day 14: January 15th, 2017

 *** Today's progress* : Not much today.
 Short Lesson 9 from JavaScript30 and a few lines with python scripting.